zalo3102/Master-Thesis/README.md

 ## Data Sources
 In the Master's Thesis, two distinct problems were studied, each characterized by its own database:
 - The file output_v2.csv corresponds to the dataset for the first problem (water molecule).
-- The file OCM_dataset contains the dataset for the second problem (OCM reactions).
+- The file OCM_dataset.csv contains the dataset for the second problem (OCM reactions).
+## Contents
+- Data acquisition and preprocessing.
+- Characterization and analysis of the datasets through graphical data visualization.
+- Creation and training of the considered models in each case.